-Wiping stains are made up of organic materials like blood, coffee, or sauce that get trapped on the fabric and then bacteria feeds off of these organic materials.
+Wiping stains are made up of organic materials like blood, coffee, or sauce that get trapped on the fabric, and then bacteria feed off of these organic materials.
 This process can create a dark stain that is difficult to remove.

 Gel stains are created when non-organic material like ink seeps into the fabric and polymerizes.
 This creates a harder surface that is less likely to absorb liquids and thus easier to clean.

 When it comes to removing stains, there are two main types – wiping stains and gel stains.Wiping Stain: This type of stain is removed by using a cloth or paper towel moistened with water and some soap.

 The best way to do this is to blot the stain until it disappears and then rinses the area with cold water.
 Gel Stain: This type of stain is removed by using a solution of hydrogen peroxide and water.
 To make the solution, mix tablespoons of hydrogen peroxide with a cup of water.

 Pour the mixture into a spray bottle and mist the stained area liberally.
 Let the area dry before washing it off with cold water.

 If you notice a stain on your clothing and you don’t want to damage the fabric, you can try using a wiping stain.
 This type of Stain removes most liquid stains quickly and leaves a clean, dry surface.
 Gel stains are a more advanced form of wiping stain that also removed odor and color from the fabric.

 A wiping stain is a type of stain that is created when organic material, such as food or drink, gets wiped up and onto surfaces.
 This type of stain can be difficult to remove because it is composed of oil, water, and grease which makes it resistant to most cleaning products.